LLAMAFUZZ: Large Language Model Enhanced Greybox Fuzzing: Conclusion

 \section{Conclusion}

-Mutating the input seeds is a crucial step of greybox fuzzing that directly affects the fuzzing performance.
-Although randomized bit-level mutations are effective in many cases, we identify that it is challenging for the state-of-the-art mutation-based greybox fuzzers face to deal with structured data.
-This is because current mutation-based fuzzers require exceedingly attempts to mutate valid highly structured data, and the mutation heavily relies on randomness.
-In this paper, we propose utilizing the Large Language Model to learn the pattern of structured data and mutate the seeds.
-We build {\fuzzername} based on our theory and demonstrate that LLMs are effective and efficient in structured-aware mutating.
-We evaluate {\fuzzername} on a ground truth fuzzing benchmark, Magma, and a variety of structured data real-world programs set.
-The results are highly promising. {\fuzzername} covered {\xmorecoverage} more code compared to the state-of-the-art greybox fuzzer AFL++.
-Furthermore, {\fuzzername} outperforms top competitor by {\avgbugs} bugs on average and {\numbugs} unique bugs across all trials.
+Mutation is a critical step in greybox fuzzing that directly impacts performance.
+Although randomized bit-level mutations work well in many cases, state-of-the-art fuzzers struggle with structured data because generating valid, highly structured inputs typically requires many attempts and relies heavily on randomness.
+In this paper, we propose leveraging LLMs to learn structured data patterns and guide seed mutation.
+We evaluate {LLAMAFUZZ} on a ground-truth fuzzing benchmark and a diverse set of real-world programs handling structured data.
+Our method achieves significantly higher coverage and identifies 47 unique bugs across all trials.
+These findings confirm LLAMAFUZZ’s effectiveness in structure-aware mutation.